Kafka Topics

 Specification

-Here is the resource definition file for defining a KafkaTopic
+Here is the resource definition file for defining a KafkaTopic.

 apiVersion: "kafka.jikkou.io/v1beta2" # The api version (required)